fengjungui/RoboVerse/docs/source/metasim/user_guide/real2sim.md

 ### 10. Align coordinate and scale (between mesh, 3DGS, and physics engines)
 Align the coordinate and scale (between mesh, 3DGS, and physics engines).

-fix the coordinate and scale(normally it si automatic)
+fix the coordinate and scale(normally it is automatic)

+run icp for the scale registration

 ### 11. Construct URDF
 Construct URDF from the 3DGS.

+run the ik from the mdh we cumstomizer, the fk to the new urdf that is aligned with the real world robot setting.

 ### 12. Physics-awared 3DGS rendering (with FK, IK, and collision detection)